matt10145/pset-6/README.md

 # Problem Set 6

+**By Matthew Hui**

+TODO:
+- Add html structure
+    - input bar
+    - buttons
+    - background images(?)
+- style the structure with CSS
+- add the javascript to make the site work

 It's time to put your skills to the test.
 This problem set focuses on programming in JavaScript.
 More specifically, it focuses on creating a fully functional to-do list application from scratch.

 ## Getting Started